Skip to content

 wsl --install

-# Then follow Linux tab instructions
+# Then follow the Linux tab instructions above

-2. Clone Espilon
+2. Clone the Repositories

-git clone https://github.com/yourusername/epsilon.git
+git clone https://github.com/Espilon-Net/Espilon-Firmware.git

-cd epsilon
+cd Espilon-Firmware

 3. Configure Firmware

-cd espilon_bot
+cd Espilon-Firmware/espilon_bot

 idf.py menuconfig